 Pleading Not Guilty in New Hampshire

 Drivers can begin a New Hampshire traffic ticket defense procedure if they consider themselves innocent of the offense they are charged with.
 They need to plead "not guilty" at court on the date written on their ticket, or request a trial earlier.
 Drivers may dispute traffic tickets via mail to the New Hampshire Department of Safety, or in person via a Bureau of Financial Responsibility office.
-If you decide to mail your traffic ticket, you will have to check the "not guilty" box on your ticket before sending it to the DOS mailing address.
+You may find a lawyer who can help you navigate the complex court process by conducting a quick and efficient search online.
+If you decide to mail your traffic ticket yourself, you will have to check the "not guilty" box on your ticket before sending it to the DOS mailing address.
 Make sure to contest your NH traffic citations prior to the due date of the ticket or in the period of 30 days from its issuance.

 Dismissal of Charges in New Hampshire

 To dismiss traffic tickets in New Hampshire, drivers need to carefully read their tickets in order to make sure there are no wrong details written.
 For that reason, they need to check the details such as the make and model of their vehicle, and the date and time when the offense was committed.
 NH traffic citations may be easily dismissed if there are errors or incorrect information written on the tickets.